Quit India: Karnataka Guv visits house of freedom fighters, honours them | Politics

 - India

-Karnataka Governor Thawarchand Gehlot on Tuesday personally visited the house of three freedom fighters here and honoured them on the occasion of the 80th Quit India Movement anniversary and Independence Amruth Mahotsav (75 years).
+Karnataka Governor Thawarchand Gehlot on Tuesday honoured three freedom fighters here on the occasion of the 80th Quit India Movement anniversary and Independence Amruth Mahotsav (75 years).

-The Governor was accompanied by Revenue Ministers R Ashok and Higher Education Minister Ashwath Narayan.
+The Governor, who paid a visit to the freedom fighters, was accompanied by Revenue Minister R Ashok and Higher Education Minister Ashwath Narayan.

-Gehlot, earlier in the day visited the residence of R Narayanappa, a freedom fighter and felicitated him, this was followed by a visit to Sankaranarayan Rao, an official release said.
+Gehlot, earlier in the day visited the residence of R Narayanappa, a freedom fighter and felicitated him, which was followed by a visit to Sankaranarayan Rao, an official release said.

 The Governor then went to Nagabhushan Rao's house in Malleshwaram, honoured him and served sweets.